×

 Belize City, Belize

 The Belize City immersion offers a unique experience that integrates cultural immersion in a country rich in Caribbean and Mayan history while supporting the right to housing for local residents and community members.
-Serving with long-time partner Hand in Hand Ministries, participants will sponsor the building of a home in just two weeks – from start to finish – and will learn from and connect with local families.
+Serving with long-time partner Hand in Hand Ministries, participants will participate in the building of a home in just one week – from start to finish – and will learn from and connect with local families.
 The ISI team will partake in key moments in the build, such as meeting the family who will live in the home, raising the home’s walls, and participating in the traditional house blessing.
 The ISI team will also gather for communal reflection and cultural learning on topics ranging from local outreach for those living with HIV/AIDS, Belize's response to COVID, health care delivery systems in Belize, and traditional forms of Belizean music and dance.

 *No language prerequisite.